Capabilities

 Cavalier builds molds for widely diverse applications, including products for the automotive, commercial, recreational, heavy truck and agricultural industries.
 Whether your needs are injection, structural foam, gas assist, multi-shot, thermoset, prototype or compression molds.

-Aluminum has been used as a mold material for prototype and production applications.
-Aluminum molds have increasingly been used in mass production of automotive parts as well as large, plastic home appliance components such as washing machine tubs.
+Aluminum molds have increasingly been used in mass production of automotive parts as well as large, plastic home appliance components such as washing machine tubs and commercial products including plastic pallets.
 Some unique benefits include high thermal conductivity and superior machinability.
 Aluminum mold alloys have about four times higher thermal conductivity than mold steels dramatically reducing cooling time in injection molding and minimizing local hot spots that result in part distortion and degraded exterior surfaces.
 It also helps deliver simpler coolant channel design.
 Aluminum molds also can be machined faster and polished rapidly.

 Multishot